Watch the Prostate Cancer Treatment Options Video prior to your consultation with Dr. Fulgham.

 After following a sexual rehabilitation program and allowing time for the nerves to heal, if erections do not return to pre-surgery levels there are options for treating erectile dysfunction.
 See the flyer on ERECTILE DYSFUNCTION below.

-Presbyterian Hospital of Dallas offers a free 16 week exercise program for patients diagnosed with cancer.
-This can be started before surgery or after surgery.
-For more information see FREE EXERCISE PROGRAM below.
+Cancer Foundation for Life offers a free exercise program for cancer patients.
+Ask your doctor for a referral.
 For guidance on exercises to do at home visit Prostate Cancer Patient Video Series (fredhutch.org)

 Men who have been diagnosed with prostate cancer become very knowledgeable about the disease and can share this important information with other men.
 The importance of early detection is key.
 See and share the PROSTATE CANCER SCREENING flyer.